 Research In Motion (RIM) has previewed BlackBerry Enterprise Application Middleware , which it claims...

-Hosted network services provider Orange Business Services has signed up to a new alliance with Cisco, EMC and VMware to target enterprises with cloud-basedinfrastructure and software-as-a-service solutions.
-The Flexible 4 Business alliance will target enterprise customers through Orange Business Ser
+Hosted network services provider Orange Business Services has signed up to a new alliance with Cisco, EMC and VMware to target enterprises with cloud-based infrastructure and software-as-a-service solutions.

 Computer Weekly talks to Harvey Nichols retail operations director Martin Schofield about plans for a new online operation, understanding customers better and balancing multiple roles

-Users have been warned by anti-piracy bodies that they need to be on the look out for counterfeit software with large amounts of illegal products swamping the market.
-The latest figures from Trading Standards indicate that there has been a four-fold increase in the number of illegal goods that they
+Users have been warned by anti-piracy bodies that they need to be on the lookout for counterfeit software with large amounts of illegal products swamping the market.

 The Department for Health has confirmed the £6m Enterprise Wide Agreement with Novell, due to expire next month, will not be renewed.
 Local trusts will be responsible for ensuring compliance.